pgmgent-pgm-4/webshop-wunder/README.md

 ## Back-end
 **public controller**
-Endpoints are created in the publicController and refers to that specific page in the **/views**-folder
+Endpoints are created in the publicController and refers to that specific page in the **/views**-folder.
+Data is fetched in middleware, saved in response so publicController can send it to the view-engine.

 **accesing API:**
 API documentation is available at [http://localhost:8080/api/docs](http://localhost:8080/api/docs).